List of Marvel Comics characters: M: Multitude

 Multitude is a character appearing in American comic books published by Marvel Comics.

-Ward is a robot who was saved from some human supremacists at the diner Marvel Gas by a cyborg named John Cray.
+Ward is a robot who was saved from human supremacists at the diner Marvel Gas by a cyborg named John Cray.
 When the Sapien League attacked them at another diner called Route 66 Burger after being tipped off by the human supremacists, Ward found himself bound to the Soul Infinity Stone after John was wounded by them.
 After knocking them out, he fought to maintain control when Iron Man and Captain America arrived to investigate the attack.
 Ward regained control and left so that Iron Man and Captain America can get John to the hospital.

 James Murch

 James Murch is a character appearing in American comic books published by Marvel Comics.
-The character, created by Joe Casey and Scott Kolins, first appeared in Avengers: Earth's Mightiest Heroes vol. 1 #1 (November 2004).
+The character, created by Joe Casey and Scott Kolins, first appeared in Avengers: Earth's Mightiest Heroes #1 (November 2004).
 He was a government liaison to the Avengers.
 Murch communicated with Iron Man while being condescending about the Hulk and Thor as superpowered individuals, Captain America and Hawkeye as independent thinkers, and the Scarlet Witch and Quicksilver as mutants.
 Murch retired as a husband and father before he is killed for information.

+Muramasa

+Muramasa is a character appearing in American comic books published by Marvel Comics.
+Adapted from the real-life bladesmith, he debuted in Wolverine Vol. 2 #1 (July 1988) and was created by Chris Claremont and John Buscema.

+Muramasa's history is the same in Marvel Comics, but can put a portion of his soul into the swords he forges like the Muramasa Blade.
+Muramasa possesses a form of immortality and has encountered Wolverine many times over the years.

+During the "X of Swords" storyline, the history of Wolverine receiving the Muramasa Blade from Muramasa was revisited.
+When going after the Muramasa Blade for the tournament, he follows a lead from Silver Samurai.
+A flashback detailing Wolverine's mobile adamantium skeleton in Hell encountering Muramasa's soul fragment while Muramasa's body was in a Hell circle near the portal to Hell.
+As Wolverine fights the Hand ninjas, Muramasa's voice stated that he used the same metal to make the Hand's arsenal after they threatened his home.
+This was also done for the same reason that he will fight for Krakoa as they are both trying to protect the home that they love.
+Within Hell, Muramasa is forging a sword using the fires of Hell.
+Finishing the sword, Muramasa notes that its almost time for the ceremony.
+As Wolverine regenerates in a cage, he meets Solem who also sought out Muramasa and took the Oracle of Arakko's advice, using his Hellblade to open a portal to Hell.
+Because he used Wolverine as a "guide", Solem wants Wolverine to take him to the Muramasa Blade.
+Both of them later see Muramasa give his swords to Krahllak's forces.